 Physics Foundation: All physics majors must complete a core of five physics courses called the Foundation.
 In addition to the three-term introductory sequence (Physics 106, 110 or 115, 120), the Foundation includes a course in Modern Physics with laboratory (Physics 240) and a course in Thermal and Statistical Physics (Physics 250).
 Accompanying these physics courses must be work in mathematics including Multivariable Calculus (Math 212) and Linear Systems (Math 214).

 Options: In addition to the Foundation, all physics majors must complete one of the following Physics Options.
 Upon graduation, the student's transcript will list both the major (Physics) and the chosen Option.

-Some of the four Options require Physics Selectives, which are courses from the 260 or 360 series, or 300-level courses below 390 not otherwise required for the Option.
+Some of the five Options require Physics Selectives, which are courses from the 260 or 360 series, or 300-level courses below 390 not otherwise required for the Option.